 The Pan Law

 What is the Pan Law and how it affects your mixes.
+Setting the right preferences in your DAW is critical and The Pan Law plays a big part in that.

 The problem facing most newcomers to this industry is that once a project is mixed in certain software and the project is then imported in separate mix software, the panned levels go for walkies.
 This is down to how the software behaves and processes the panning law, compensating for the characteristics of the process.